Kashmir Great Lakes

 • Thermos bottle

-• Lunch box, spoon and a mug
+• Lunch box, spoon and mug

 • Power bank (you get solar power banks these days, so you can get one of those too)